 Vermont has not yet ruled on dry needling.
 As of March 2017, it is considered a “grey area” of practice and physical therapists are operating out of assumption it is in their scope of practice.

 Acupuncturists are licensed to insert filiform needles into the body, regardless of the philosophy behind the insertion, Chinese medicine or dry needling, it is in their scope of practice.

 We honor informed consent and want everyone to make their own decisions for their best health care.
 Here are some quotes from professional associations regarding the safety of dry needling.

-The Vermont Acupuncture Association’s opinion is dry needling is acupuncture, and is being performed by non-licensed practitioners operating outside their scope of practice when being offered by Physical Therapists.
+The Vermont Acupuncture Association’s opinion is dry needling is acupuncture, and should be performed by licensed acupuncturists.